jvendryes/SafeD3C0D3/CONTRIBUTING.md

     - Documenting your code and your changes

 ## How To Contribute
+There are many ways you can help contribute, here are a few examples:
+- New functionality
+- Security improvements
+- UI or UX improvements
+- Bug fixes
+- Performance tuning
+- Automated testing
+- Improving documentation

 ### Issue Tracking
 [GitHub issues] are used for all contributions.
 Feature requests, improvements and bug reports should be created as an